SleepyLoser/UnityGif/README.md

 ### Features

 * Support `GIF87a` or `GIF89a` format
-* GIF file unified management/processing, high portability, no additional processing
+* GIF file unified processing/management, so that it does not need to be transplanted secondary processing, high portability
 * Make GIF play with a simple API call
 * Support multi-threaded, multi-coroutine operation GIF
 * Lightweight player (extension), import and use, high portability